digamesystems/Blinky_Test/README.md

 Tests are partitioned into those that run on the target hardware and those that run on the development (desktop) system.

-**NOTE**: to run tests on your development system, you'll need to configure your environment to have the necessary development toolchain, GCC, etc. for 'Native' development.
-More details can be found [here:](https://docs.platformio.org/en/latest/platforms/native.html).
+(**NOTE**: to run tests on your development system, you'll need to configure your environment to have the necessary development toolchain, GCC, etc. for 'Native' development.
+More details can be found [here](https://docs.platformio.org/en/latest/platforms/native.html).)

 These tests are found in the `/test` directory tree under `/test/test_desktop` and `/test/test_embedded`, respectively.